CORONADO’s COMMUNITY GRANT FUND

 - Applications must be received by the specified closing period for each respective grant round.

 - Projects, initiatives, and purchases must be completed and acquitted within 12 months of receipt of funds.

 - Successful grant recipients and outcomes are to be jointly promoted to support our collective effort.

 Coronado will allocate a committed amount of funds each year to support community development projects that are active within the region of each of our operations (Blackwater, Buchanan, and Logan).

-Several grants will be available across four quarterly funding rounds for eligible organizations surrounding our operations.
-Applications will be called for in a proforma application each:
+Several grants will be available across four funding rounds for eligible organizations surrounding our operations.
+Decisions as to which requests will be supported will be made in March, June, September and December and, to be considered within each round, applications should be submitted by the final day of each: